Hon. Angus John Elphinstone

 Lady Gertrude Lucia Egerton was born on 9 January 1861.1 She was the daughter of Wilbraham Egerton, 1st and last Earl Egerton of Tatton and Lady Mary Sarah Percy Amherst.1,2 She married Lt.-Col. Arnold Allen Cecil Keppel, 8th Earl of Albemarle, son of William Coutts Keppel, 7th Earl of Albemarle and Sophia Mary MacNab, on 4 January 1881.1 She died on 7 June 1943 at age 82.3

 Her married name became Keppel.
-As a result of her marriage, Lady Gertrude Lucia Egerton was styled as Countess of Albemarle on 28 August 1894.
+After her marriage, Lady Gertrude Lucia Egerton was styled as Countess of Albemarle on 28 August 1894.

 Children of Lady Gertrude Lucia Egerton and Lt.-Col. Arnold Allen Cecil Keppel, 8th Earl of Albemarle